azuregomez/BatchPoolCustomImage/README.md

 <ol>
 <li>Batch Account Created
 <li>Storage Account v2 Created.
 Hierarchical namespaces should be disabled.
 This account will be used to upload a Resource File for the Batch Tasks.
+<li>Asscociate the Storage Account with the Batch Account in the batch account storage account tab.
 <li>Azure Active Directory Web/API App Registration created.
 This creates a Service Principal to be used by the code.
 You will need the application Id and Key.
 <li>VM Image created from snapshot.
 This is used by the code to create a Batch Pool with Custom Images.
 To create an image, a VM needs to run sysprep, snapshotted and then image can be created.
 There is a Powershell image.ps1 included in BatchApp/Powershell that creates snapshot an image after SYSPREP.
 <li>Contributor Role Assignment on the Batch Account for the created AAD App Regisrtation.